 Thomas Sturm is a CNRS research director at LORIA Nancy, France.
 He is also a senior researcher at Max-Planck-Institut for Informatics and a faculty member at the Department of Computer Science at Saarland University, both located in Saarbrücken, Germany.

 Sturm is an editor at the Journal of Symbolic Computation (Elsevier) and at Mathematics in Computer Science (Springer).
-He is also a member at large of the steering committee of ISSAC (ACM).
+He is the chair of the steering committee of ISSAC (ACM) from July 2019 to July 2020.

 Universität Passau, Germany, 2005